bediger4000/userlandexec/README.md

 # userlandexec
 ## userland exec for Linux x86_64

 This code emulates an `exec()` system call.
-That is, it reads and ELF format file, and loads it into memory at the right place, and then starts the newly-loaded executable to running.
+That is, it reads an ELF format file, and loads it into memory at the correct address.
+It then starts the newly-loaded executable to running.

 All this is usually done by the Linux kernel, so some bizarre things go on.
 For starters, the userland exec unmaps the currently-executing ELF file, so as to be able to put the new ELF file's contents in the right place in memory.

+This code works with 64-bit Linux ELF files, compiled with GCC and linked against glibc.
+Other C runtimes (Musl libc, for example) cause errors mysterious to me.

 ### Building